scottpoulton/CV/README.md

-# Scott Poulton's CV
+# CV

-This repository contains the LaTeX source code and compiled PDF for my Curriculum Vitae.
+This repository contains the LaTeX source code and compiled PDF for my CV.

 ## Download